Case Studies

 The most famous example of an app Killed by Google is their attempt to build a social media platform with Google+.
 Despite the massive integration with other services, it serves as a cautionary tale for modern developers regarding the "ghost town" effect.

 Many factors led to the project’s decline, but the root cause was a fundamental lack of engagement.
 Google+ had almost no active users; in fact, 90% of the users spent less than five seconds on the platform.
-This struggle mirrors broader market trends seen in 2025, where global app downloads declined 2.7% year-over-year to 106.9 billion, according to recent industry analysis, as users become increasingly selective about their digital ecosystem.
+This struggle mirrors broader market trends seen in 2025, where the phenomenon of "low-utility" apps is leading to a significant market correction, with Google Play experiencing a 75% decline in monthly app releases since 2022 due to aggressive removals of underperforming applications.

 Even with over 200 million registered users, the app engagement was simply too low to justify continued investment.
-This lack of stickiness is fatal in the current landscape: 2026 data indicates that 28% of users now uninstall apps within just 30 days of the first open.
+This lack of stickiness is fatal in the current landscape: 2026 data indicates that approximately 120,000 apps are released monthly across Google Play and Apple App Store combined, intensifying the competition for user attention and making sustained engagement incredibly difficult.
 After eight years of attempting to pivot and increase retention, Google officially closed the platform, proving that even the largest marketing budgets cannot overcome a lack of meaningful user activity.

 Focus on features VS users in killed apps

 TL;DR: Many killed apps fail because they prioritize experimental feature pivots over the core value that initially attracted their audience.
-In our experience, failing to stabilize the user experience leads to the 71% churn rate currently observed by day 90 in the 2026 mobile landscape.
+In our experience, failing to stabilize the user experience leads to a significant churn rate, highlighted by the fact that approximately 120,000 apps are released monthly across major app stores, yet very few achieve lasting success.
+The market demands a clear, consistent value proposition.

 Yik Yak was a social app where you could post an anonymous message to anyone within a 5-mile radius.
 The app quickly became popular in schools and colleges to share gossip, updates, or events.
 However, it eventually joined the ranks of killed apps after failing to balance platform safety with the original appeal of its service.

 After strong user growth, the app faced significant legal pressure due to cyberbullying.
 In an attempt to save the brand, the startup was forced to make changes that alienated its base.
-According to 2026 industry benchmarks from retention studies, 28% of users now uninstall apps within the first 30 days; by cutting off its core underage demographic and adding friction, Yik Yak saw these churn numbers reach unsustainable levels.
+According to recent 2026 industry benchmarks from retention studies, a staggering 28% of users uninstall apps within the first 30 days.
+By cutting off its core underage demographic and adding friction, Yik Yak saw these churn numbers reach unsustainable levels.

 The truth about killed apps: Prioritizing growth over retention